NOTE: Soarin' Over California is showing through February 27, 2024. Soarin' Around the World returns on February 28, 2024.

 As those who have ridden this unique attraction can attest, this is not your typical motion simulator type ride.

-The ride is in The Land Pavillion in Future World.
+The ride is in The Land pavilion in the World Nature neighborhood.
 The building itself is shaped like a huge, truncated hangar, simillar to what you might find at a medium sized municipal airfield.
 The interior is also reminiscent of a municipal airfield, with chain link fencing in places.
 There is no separate pre-show to speak of.
-However, when you are ready to load up into your moving theater, you are treated to a short safety spiel type video on an overhead monitor.
+However, when you are ready to load up into your moving theater, you are treated to a short safety spiel video on an overhead monitor.